Live Review and Photo Gallery: Hoodoo Gurus at Thalia Hall • Chicago

 Faulkner described his visit to the Museum of Science and Industry earlier in the day to see the James Bond exhibit before explaining that the song “Zanzibar” reflected Cold War tensions.

-All of these songs were anchored by Nik Reith’s mighty drumming.
-Still viewed as “the new guy,” Reith has spent 10 years powering Hoodoo Gurus and brings an unimpeachable resume of significant Australian music, including stints with influential punk rockers Celibate Rifles and Radio Birdman.
+All of these songs were anchored by Nik Rieth’s mighty drumming.
+Still viewed as “the new guy,” Rieth has spent 10 years powering Hoodoo Gurus and brings an unimpeachable resume of significant Australian music, including stints with influential punk rockers Celibate Rifles and Radio Birdman.
 If anyone had managed to ignore his imposing presence, it became impossible with the thundering toms-toms and intoxicating rhythm that drove “Leilani” and its tragicomic tale of a lovestruck island boy who loses his girl to the volcano god.
-Falkner and Shepherd led the crowd in the song’s imposing call-and-response chant before winding up with a nod to the Ramones and a “Hey!
+Faulkner and Shepherd led the crowd in the song’s imposing call-and-response chant before winding up with a nod to the Ramones and a “Hey!
 Ho!
 Let’s go!”

 Shepherd delivered a taut glam rock solo while making windmills and jumps during “I Was a Kamikaze Pilot” as Faulkner channeled T. Rex with his reliable rhythm guitar and melodic leads.